-1. With US 8 needles and white yarn, cast on 30 stitches.
+Row 1: With smaller needles and white yarn, cast on 30 stitches.

 Start by sewing the shorter edge (the cast on edge) of the mouthpiece to the cowl.
 I intended this cowl to be worn doubled, so I just sewed the mouth along the top edge.
 It can be pulled up when my nephew wants to use it and tucked away when he doesn’t.